thoni56/joomla_plugin_conditionaltext/DEVELOP.md

 ## Releasing

-Update the version numbers in the plugin and update XML:s (`plugin/conditionaltext.xml` and `plg_content_conditionaltext-update.xml`) so that they match.
-You only need to update actual version in the update manifest.

-Create a tag with the same version with a leading `v`, as in `v4.0.1`.
+Update the version number in the plugin manifest XML (`plugin/conditionaltext.xml`) and create a tag with the same version with a leading `v`, as in `v4.0.1`.

-A GitHub action will be triggered that checks consistency, creates a new GitHub release, packages the plugin and attaches the plugin file to the release and then also automatically updates the update manifest.
+A GitHub action (`.github/workflows/main.yml`) will be triggered that checks consistency, creates a new GitHub release, packages the plugin and attaches the plugin file to the release and then also automatically updates the update manifest.